Galaxy evolution in the post-merger regime. IV -- The long-term effect of mergers on galactic stellar mass growth and distribution: Discussion and conclusions

-By measuring enhancements in the fibre stellar mass ($\Delta M_{\star,fibre}$, Figure \ref{dmfibre}), bulge stellar mass ($\Delta M_{\star,bulge}$, Figure \ref{dmbulge}), or within a fixed physical radius ($\Delta M_{\star,X kpc}$, Figure \ref{mass_rad}) we find consistent burst mass fractions of 10 -- 20 \% from all three methods.
-This work extends that of Ferreira et al. (2025) by making a \textit{direct} measurement of excess stellar mass, and allowing us to do so on a galaxy-by-galaxy basis, without any assumption on its star formation history.
-The excellent agreement between our work and that of Ferreira et al. (2025a) supports its implicit assumption of smooth star formation decline from the moment of coalescence to $T_{PM} \sim$ 1 Gyr.
+By measuring enhancements in the fibre stellar mass ($\Delta M_{\mathrm{\star,fibre}}$, Figure \ref{dmfibre}), bulge stellar mass ($\Delta M_{\mathrm{\star,bulge}}$, Figure \ref{dmbulge}), or within a fixed physical radius ($\Delta M_{\mathrm{\star,X kpc}}$ or $\Delta M_{\mathrm{\star,R/R_e}}$, Figure \ref{mass_rad}) we find burst mass fractions of 10 -- 40 \%.
+This work extends that of \cite{Ferreira2025} by making a \textit{direct} measurement of excess stellar mass, and allowing us to do so on a galaxy-by-galaxy basis, without any assumption on its star formation history.
+Whereas \citet{Ferreira2025} predict a 10--20 \% enhancement in stellar mass due to merger triggered star formation, our estimates (up to 40 \% in the central regions of post-mergers covered by MaNGA) are somewhat higher.
+These differences are most likely rooted in methodological differences. \citet{Ferreira2025} estimates the burst mass fraction based on the elevated SFRs measured in their merger sample.
+However, the work presented here instead measures stellar mass directly, be it in the SDSS fibre, the bulge or in radial bins using MaNGA.
+Our methodology is therefore sensitive to not only new stellar mass created as a result of the merger, but also to accreted stellar mass, i.e. the more traditional `\textit{ex-situ}' component.
+The newly formed stars and those that have been accreted could potentially be disentangled through full spectral fitting of the MaNGA data cubes which could distinguish stellar ages.